German revolution of 1918–1919: Impact of the Russian Revolution

 In April 1917, the German government facilitated Vladimir Lenin's return to Russia from his exile in Switzerland in the hope that he would weaken the tsarist regime and its conduct of the war.
-After the 1917 October Revolution that put Lenin and the Bolsheviks in power, many in both Russia and Germany expected that soviet Russia would in return help foment a communist revolution in Germany.
-For Germany's far Left, it provided hope for its own success, and for the moderate socialists, along with the middle and upper classes, it was a source of fear that the kind of bloody civil war that was occurring in Russia could also break out in Germany.
+After the 1917 October Revolution that put Lenin and the Bolsheviks in power, many in both Russia and Germany expected that Soviet Russia would attempt to foment a communist revolution in Germany.
+For Germany's far left, it provided hope for its own success, but for the moderate socialists and the middle and upper classes, it was a source of fear that the kind of bloody civil war that was occurring in Russia could also break out in Germany.

 The moderate SPD leadership consequently shifted away from the party's official stance as revolutionary socialists.
 Otto Braun clarified the SPD's position in an article titled "The Bolsheviks and Us" (Die Bolschewiki und Wir) in the party newspaper Vorwärts of 15 February 1918: "Socialism cannot be erected on bayonets and machine guns.
 If it is to last, it must be realised with democratic means. ...
 Therefore we must draw a thick, visible dividing line between ourselves and the Bolsheviks."

 On 3 March 1918, the newly established Soviet government signed the Treaty of Brest-Litovsk with Germany to end Russia's involvement in the war.
-It arguably contained harsher terms for the Russians than the later Treaty of Versailles would demand of the Germans.
+The terms of the treaty, under which Russia lost 34% of its population, 54% of its industrial land, 89% of its coalfields and 26% of its railways, were arguably harsher for the Russians than the later Treaty of Versailles would be for the Germans.
+Brest-Litovsk revived the German people's hopes for a final victory in the West, but social tensions increased when the foodstuffs expected from the eastern regions did not arrive, and the shock of the final defeat that came six months later was that much worse because of the raised expectations.